Measurement of the angle between jet axes in pp collisions at $\sqrt{s} = 5.02$ TeV

 In this analysis, the Soft Drop grooming procedure~\cite{Larkoski:2014wba} is used to determine the Groomed axis (referred to as ``SD'' axis from here on).
 The jet is first reclustered with the C/A algorithm, with the same resolution parameter used in the original clustering of the anti-$k_{\rm T}$-based sample.
 This tree is then recursively declustered starting from the largest-distance splitting and at each $1\rightarrow2$ splitting, the condition

 is checked.
 Here, $p_{\rm T,1}$ and $p_{\rm T,2}$ are the transverse momenta of each prong, and $\Delta R_{1,2}$ is the angular distance between them, calculated as in Eq.~\ref{eq:ang_dist}.
 The jet resolution parameter is denoted by $R$.
 The free parameters \zcut{} and $\beta$ determine how asymmetric and how wide the splitting can be, respectively.
 If the condition is not satisfied at a given splitting, the softer branch is removed from the tree and the procedure continues through the harder prong.
-When a splitting that satisfies the condition is found, the Soft Drop procedure stops and the remaining branch defines the groomed jet.
-If there isn't a single splitting that satisfies the Soft Drop condition, then the grooming procedure fails.
-These jets are labeled ``untagged''.
-In this analysis, a scan in Soft Drop parameters is carried out, both fixing $\zcut = 0.1$ and varying $\beta$ from 0 to 3 in increments of 1 and fixing $\beta=1$ and varying $\zcut$ from 0.1 to 0.3 in increments of 0.1.
+When a splitting that satisfies the condition is found, the Soft Drop procedure stops and the branch parent to the splitting defines the groomed jet.
+If there is not a single splitting that satisfies the Soft Drop condition, then the grooming procedure fails.
+These jets are labeled ``untagged'' and their abundance is used in the normalization convention used in this analysis.
+A scan in Soft Drop parameters is carried out, both fixing $\zcut = 0.1$ and varying $\beta$ from 0 to 3 in increments of 1 and fixing $\beta=1$ and varying $\zcut$ from 0.1 to 0.3 in increments of 0.1.

 This article presents the first measurement of the \DeltaR{} observable, which is carried out in \pp{} collisions at a center-of-mass energy $\sqrt{s}=5.02$ TeV with the ALICE detectors using charged-particle jets.
 The document is structured as follows.
 Section~\ref{sec:exp_data} describes the experimental setup used for the measurement and details of the datasets.
 Section~\ref{sec:analysis} outlines the steps taken in the data analysis.
 Section~\ref{sec:systematics} describes variations implemented in the analysis to determine systematic uncertainties.
 Section~\ref{sec:results} presents our results and a discussion of the findings.
 Section~\ref{sec:conclusions} summarizes our findings and introduces the conclusions of this work.